Philipwur/MSc-Thesis/README.md

 ## To-Do

 ### Working on now
-- send flynn a version of the paragraph (why our size was limit)

 - pinning down irreducible parameter space
   - x is probably periodic, y greater than 1 maps to 1/y (confirm this)